 Q. So naturally all your characters carry XDM’s with high-visibility sights for aging eyes?

 A. Not a chance.
 To write convincing fiction, I have to live in their worlds, not mine.
-So I equip my characters with the gear they’d use if they were real: Glock pistols for the FBI.
-Jeeps and H&K pistols for the U.S. Border Patrol.
-AR-15 rifles and Strider combat knives for the SWAT cops.
+So I equip my characters with the gear they’d use if they were real: Glock pistols and AR-15 rifles for American law enforcement.
 AK-47 rifles and RPGs—rocket propelled grenades—for the narcoterrorists.
 Characters need to use what’s right for them in any given situation, not what’s right for me personally.
 Separate worlds.

 Q. Who were your early writing influences?